marcinhlybin/prometheus-barman-exporter/README.md

 # Barman exporter for Prometheus

-The barman exporter runs `barman` shell command with _experimental_ JSON output I added to Barman 2.9.
-JSON output may change in the future and break some of the functionalities in the exporter.
+The barman exporter runs `barman` shell command with _experimental_ JSON output.

-By default `barman-exporter` runs as a service on 127.0.0.1:9780 with metrics refreshed every hour.
+By default `barman-exporter` runs as a service and binds to 127.0.0.1:9780.
+Metrics are cached and refreshed every hour.

-You can also run barman-exporter from cron with `-f` to output results to a textfile:
+You can run `barman-exporter` from cron using `-f` argument to output results to a textfile:

 ```
 barman-exporter -f /var/lib/prometheus/node_exporter/barman.prom
 ```

-Remember to tell `node_exporter` to use this path with `--collector.textfile.directory` option.
+In such case the `node_exporter` must point to this path with `--collector.textfile.directory` option.

 ## Grafana dashboard